joelam789/flame-ring/README.md

 - Provide both HTTP and WebSocket bindings (with SSL support) for all RESTful APIs.

-- No annotations supported in RESTful API development, all settings will be stored in Spring XML configuration files.
+- No annotations supported in RESTful API development, all settings are stored in Spring XML configuration files.

 # Minimal Example